salu133445/muspy/doc/source/timing.rst

 Timing in MusPy
 ===============

-In MusPy, there are two supported timing systems: *metrical timing* and *absolute timing*.
-In a metrical timing system, time is stored in musically-meaningful unit (e.g., beats, quarter notes).
+In MusPy, the *metrical timing* is used.
+That is, time is stored in musically-meaningful unit (e.g., beats, quarter notes).
 For playback ability, additional resolution and tempo information is needed.
-In an absolute timing system, time is stored in seconds.

-The timing system used in a :class:`muspy.Music` object is determined by the value of ``music.timing.is_metrical``.
-If ``music.timing.is_metrical=True``, the metrical timing system is used.
-If ``music.timing.is_metrical=False``, the absolute timing system is used.

 Metrical Timing